 Completed forms should be returned to: Argyll and Bute Council, Kintyre House, Snipefield Industrial Estate, Drumore,Campbeltown PA28 6SY

 Self- Employed Claimants

-Housing and Council Tax benefit is a means-tested benefit, so what matters is how much money you have coming in, rather than whether or not you are employed.
-If you are unemployed, or are on a low wage, you may be entitled to housing or council tax benefit.
+Housing Benefit and Council Tax Reduction is means-tested, so what matters is how much money you have coming in, rather than whether or not you are employed.
+If you are unemployed, or are on a low wage, you may be entitled to housing benefit or council tax reduction.
 The best way to find out is to apply or use our online benefits calculator.